Digital Dissemination of Archival Collections

-In addition, applicants may apply for support to undertake more complex work, such as document transcription, tagging, or geo-referencing, if these additional access points are justified by the value of the material and its expected users.
+In addition, applicants may undertake more complex descriptive work, such as document transcription, tagging, or geo-referencing, if these additional access points are justified by the value of the material and its expected users.

 For a comprehensive list of the Commission's limitations on funding, please see What We Do and Do Not Fund.

-The Commission requires that grant recipients acknowledge NHPRC grant assistance in all products that result from its support.
+The Commission requires that grant recipients acknowledge NHPRC grant assistance in all publications, project websites, and other products that result from its support.

 - State or local government agencies